yyle88/osexec/README.md

 Executes a command in the specified path.

 #### Parameters:
-- `path`: The where the command should be executed.
+- `path`: The path where the command should be executed.
 - `name`: The name of the command to execute.
 - `args`: Arguments to pass to the command.